 Pearl is a kind of hard gelatin capsules.
-They have a circular shape and can contain a small amount of drugs.
+They have a circular shape and can contain small amounts of drugs.
 They are used when assigning into vitamin oils.
-Pearls are prescribed similarly as officinal capsules.
+Pearls are prescribed similarly to officinal capsules.

-Cachets is a kind of hard starch capsules.
+Cachets are a kind of hard starch capsules.
 They are intended for oral administration.
 Cachets have a larger volume, but they are rapidly dissolved in the stomach.
-In this regard the drug is absorbed faster and has a more intensive effect.
-Cachets are prescribed as well as officinal capsules.
+In this regard, the drug is absorbed faster and has a more intensive effect.
+Cachets are prescribed as officinal capsules as well.

 Pellets implantable are sterile capsules used for drug delivery implant, often hormones.
 When replanting under the skin pellet creates a depot from which the drug is slowly absorbed and has an effect for several months.
-Pellets are prescribed as well as officinal capsules.
+Pellets are prescribed as officinal capsules as well.

 Spansules are hard gelatin capsules which are filled with a mixture of several kinds of dragee or granules.
 Typically, each kind of granules is painted in different colors.
 One spansule may contain from 50 to 400 granules.
-Spansules are appointed for oral use and are prescribed as well as officinal capsules.
+Spansules are appointed for oral use and are prescribed as officinal capsules as well.

 Tablet is an officinal pre-dosed preparation of solid medicinal formulation.
 Tablets can be prescribed for internal, sublingual, intravaginal usage or for the solution.
 They are stored in special packs called push-trough pack or blisters.
 Some tablets have special cover, they are called coated tablets.
-That cover is protecting the active component of a drug against acid gastric contents.
+That cover protects the active component of a drug against acid gastric contents.